 Set in 420 acres of sand, pine forest and scrub wood around eight miles south of Starke, near the city of Keystone Heights, The FIRM takes up a portion of what was once a United States Army Air Forces base.
 Constructed in 1942 the base was initially named as Crystal Lake Army Airfield but when commissioned in December of that same year it became known as the Keystone Army Airfield.
 It was home to the AAFSAT Strategic Reconnaissance School and saw use during World War II for training and tactical combat simulation.

 In 1947 the facility was turned over to the City of Keystone Heights for general private aviation and continues to this day using two of the three original runways for everything from light aircraft to helicopters, gliders and even aerobatic display teams.
-It also remains popular with the military, who continue to use the airfield for parachute training and recurrence training, night vision approaches, equipment drops and mobilization.
+It also remains popular with the military, who continue to use the airfield for parachute training and recurrence training, night vision approaches, equipment drops and mobilisation.

 It was perhaps this strong military connection which explains the success of the motorsport facilities on the site.
 Utilising land on the north-west of the site, in 1998 British rally driver Ivor Wigham set up the European Rally School, creating around 7 miles of trails in the wooded area adjacent to one of the airfield's disused original runways.
 It soon became popular, none more so than with military chiefs, who seized the opportunity to use the facility for driver training for soldiers heading into combat.